 To be eligible for a home care license, applicants must have agency-specific policies and procedures in place that address all requirements of Minnesota home care statutes.
 Review information about MDH’s expectations for policies and procedures, as well as other important and helpful information at these links:

 All owners, managerial officials, and the named RN on home care license applications must complete and pass background studies prior to the issuance of a home care license.

 The time it takes to obtain a license is dependent upon how complete an application is when received by MDH.
 In addition to the application and the fee, there are many documents that are required to make a complete application.
-Review the application closely, including the checklist on page 16, to be sure you are providing all materials.
+Review the application closely, including the checklist, to be sure you are providing all materials.
 Home care laws require that MDH review each application to determine the applicant’s knowledge of and compliance with Minnesota home care regulations.
 We may request additional information or a telephone or in-person meeting with applicants in order to make this assessment.
 Once an application is deemed complete MDH has 60 days to issue or deny the initial license.

 Licensed home care providers may apply to become Medicare certified home health agencies (HHAs) after being found in substantial compliance with the initial full survey and receiving a comprehensive home care license.
 Temporary licensees are not eligible for Medicare certification, nor are basic licensees.

 Refer to Federal Certification Process for Home Health Agencies on the MDH website for more information.

 Some providers of home care services may choose to hold an integrated license: home and community-based services (HCBS) designation on their home care license.
 This designation allows the licensee to provide basic support services as identified under Minnesota Statutes, section 245D.03, subdivision 1, paragraph (b).
 For more information, review the following documents: